jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When I worked at a call-center, my customers often had a paper invoice or report.
 When I told them I needed to see it, they'd usually ask themselves where they could get a scanner or a fax machine.

 I'd remind them their smartphone has a great camera—they can just snap a photo and email me.
-This always sparked a eureka moment; "that's right, I can do that, thanks John!"
+This always sparked a eureka moment; "that's right, I can do that, thanks, John!"

-While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
+We know about scanning and faxing, but there's still no word for snapping a photo of paperwork.
 Because this new ability of our cyborgology is still evolving.
 Cool huh?

 That's what I mean by cyborgology and majic.
-When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
+When a new tool is in our hands, it gives us a unique ability and therefore increases our cyborgology.
 But we need to be taught how to use it.
-We can either learn the majic of new tools ourselves, or a majician can teach us.
+We can learn, or a majician can teach us.

 We'll need the help.
-As technology gets ever more advanced, who is going to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, and whatever else the protagonist wizards invent.
+Technology will keep getting more advanced.
+Someone needs to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, and whatever else the protagonist wizards invent.

-Since Techvolution liberates frontline workers from much oversight, that means there's a need for a new role in society.
-Someone to master the latest and greatest in tech, and evangelize it to change the point of contact between a tool and society.
-Plumbers, roofers, teachers, shoemakers, therapists, these people already master their field, so they need someone to connect them to the majic of modern levers of power.
+You know how we ask Home Depot workers for DIY advice?
+Well, who does a plumber ask about using a 3D printer to make a custom pipe?
+What about a roofer curious which drone and camera best inspect weather damage?
+While tech companies will keep making excellent products, someone has to know all the options to help the frontline connect with the majic of modern levers of power.

-We could all these wonderful people cyborgologists, techvolutionaries, or maybe, majicians.
-(Just please not consultants).
-Whatever they're called, these modern day patriots will be the ones empowering Main Street to the stars.
+Linus Tech Tips is an example of someone already doing this.
+There's a big job for someone doing this all day on Main Street; the patriot of mass-collaboration.

-LINUS CLIP ON LOOKING GLASS
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 ## Does The World Need to Know

-While we should be celebrating stuff like #madeinamerica, #staycation, #mainstreet we have to devalue the titles of many jobs and their dark majic consumer products.
+While we should be celebrating stuff like #madeinamerica, #staycation, #mainstreet, we have to devalue the titles of many jobs and their dark majic consumer products.

 That can be hard.
-Darth Blockbuster heads a heirarchy, so there's lots underlings inside who fight his cause.
+Darth Blockbuster heads a hierarchy, so there are lots of underlings inside who fight his cause.
 Dealing with these BMW drivers, junior execs, or sales agents is sometimes rough.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

 If they ever intimidate you, just press the button below.

 <a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">The Funny Wakeup Button</a>

 It randomly selects a Wikipedia article.
-With three clicks I got:
+With three clicks, I got:

 - Lorenz Nieberl, a German bobsledder.
 - Sandamías, a village in northern Spain with 67 residents.